 OGOM PhD Research

-Sam is interested in seeing proposals from any aspect of Gothic literature and culture, particularly shapeshifters (dark fairies, werewolves etc.) and vampires and magical creatures (mermaids, selkies, the fae etc.); she is particularly open to gothic theses which intersect with fairy tale or folklore, and the fantastic and/or eco-gothic.
-She also has a specialism in YA fiction and the gothic.
-There is scope for students to be co-supervised by Sam (Gothic) and Professor Owen Davies (witchcraft, magic and folklore).
-Owen is the new President of The Folklore Society and is also based at the University of Hertfordshire.
+Sam is interested in seeing proposals from any aspect of Gothic literature and culture, particularly shapeshifters (dark fairies, werewolves, etc.) and vampires and magical creatures (mermaids, selkies, the fae, etc.); she is particularly open to Gothic theses which intersect with fairy tale or folklore and the fantastic.
+She welcomes proposals from writers (particularly those who work within the area of YA fiction and the Gothic).
+There is scope for students to be co-supervised by Sam (Gothic/Literature) and staff from Folklore Studies or History such as Professor Owen Davies (witchcraft, magic and folklore) and Dr Ceri Houlbrook.
+Owen is the President of The Folklore Society and is also based at the University of Hertfordshire and Ceri is the Programme Leader for the MA in Folklore.
 For guidance on how your proposal should be structured, including subheadings, please see writing a research proposal.

 sign images